apache/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 -----------------

-Configurations can be set to determine whether to cache objects with the following client directives (By default, Traffic Server caches objects with these request headers):
+Configurations can be set to determine whether to cache objects with the following client directives (by default, Traffic Server caches objects with these request headers):

 -  ``Cache-Control: no-store``